oliverfields/reqy-site/source/repository-structure.rst

   Can only be set if status is postponed.
 Person who decided to postpone requirement Postponed on
   Can only be set if status is postponed
-Priority
+Preconditions
+  Conditions that must be met to complete/start the requirement Priority
   Indicate how important the requirement is, see below Rationale - Mandatory